 The “add to cart” button in these cases is just a way to bookmark a product, in case we want to check back in later and commit.
 Of course, more often than not, we simply X out of the site without buying it, after all.

-A lack of serious purchase intent can really mess with your website stats versus sales, and leave you wondering why isn’t this converting?
+A lack of serious purchase intent can really mess with your website stats versus sales (conversion rates), and leave you wondering why isn’t this converting?

 “This Checkout Line Is Taking Too Long…”

 Waiting in a long checkout line at a store is maddening… and that same frustration can happen with a lengthy or complex checkout process in your online store.

 This one is actually less the fault of the user, and more the fault of the web designer!
 If a checkout process is absurdly complex, busy or impatient users will quickly back out…even if they were totally ready to pay the full amount and purchase your product.

 But the Real Problem Is A Lack Of Initial Commitment